Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • trusts and foundations

-• giving by individuals
+• Giving by individuals

-• giving by major donors
+• Giving by major donors

-• plus a team member to arrange meetings and handle administration (including data).
+• Plus a team member to arrange meetings and handle administration (including data).

-Your church fundraising team may not have as many people and likely be mostly made up of volunteers.
+Your church fundraising team may not have as many people and will likely be mostly made up of volunteers.
 You can still achieve a lot if you are clear about people’s roles and keep the team motivated.
 In fact, underpinning the success of many churches’ fundraising campaigns are volunteers who are engaged and having fun.
 It's a great opportunity for people to learn new skills and gain confidence.

-It's vital to have a team leader who regularly thanks the team, reminds them fundraising doesn’t happen overnight, and encourages them to persevere with important tasks when they face obstacles or disappointments.
+It's vital to have a team leader who regularly thanks the team, reminds them that fundraising doesn’t happen overnight, and encourages them to persevere with important tasks when they face obstacles or disappointments.
 It’s important that this leader also communicates positive fundraising messages to the wider church community – keeping them on board and motivated by your project.

 Be proactive